FlaviaTG/BioPopWork/README.md

 sed -i '/^$/d' test2-pop1.txt
 ```
 ##### Concatenate by column files of pop1 and pop2 in columns
-First select just the columns 4 with two alleles info
+First, select just the column 4 with two alleles info
 ```
 cut -f4 test2-pop1.txt > format-test2-pop1.txt
 cut -f4 test2-pop2.txt > format-test2-pop2.txt
 ```
-##### Paste the two populations files by columns and separate by space
+##### Paste the two populations files into columns and separate them by space
 ```
 paste -d '' format-test2-pop1.txt format-test2-pop2.txt > BayPass-format-test-ZW-thin.txt
 ```
-For the final format the frist line with the headers need to be removed
+The first line with the headers needs to be removed for the final format.
 ```
 sed -i '1,1d' BayPass-format-test-ZW-thin.txt
 ```
-Now you have ready the genotype format per population to be use as input for BayPass.
+Now you have ready the genotype format per population to be used as input for BayPass.
 Consult the manual of the programs for more details.

 ### Index vcf file
 For some other programs the vcf file needs to be indexed.
-To do that first need to compress the vcf file and later
+First, we need to compress the vcf file and later index with bcftools.
 ```
 bgzip newH-genolike1-greenjay_AUTOSOMES.NOmissing.THIN
 bcftools index newH-genolike1-greenjay_AUTOSOMES.NOmissing.THIN
 ```
 ### Count SNPs per chromosome
-Visalization of this data can be done with R code example `Plot-SNP-per.CHR.R`
+Visualization of this data can be done with R code example `Plot-SNP-per.CHR.R`
 ```
 zcat newH-genolike1-greenjay_AUTOSOMES.NOmissing.THIN | grep -v "^#"  | cut -f 1 | sort | uniq -c > SNP-per-CHR-Nomissing.txt
 ```

 ## 5) Exploring data with PCA analysis.
-We are going to use the SNPrelate R packages for PCA and other analyses.
-First the vcf file needs to be formated to gds in R. See Job `Job-gdsFormat.sh` and R code/script `PCA-SNPrelate-example.R` to make the gds format and run PCA, kinship and other analyses
+We will use the SNPrelate R packages for PCA and other analyses.
+First, the vcf file needs to be formated to gds in R. See Job `Job-gdsFormat.sh` and R code/script `PCA-SNPrelate-example.R` to make the gds format and run PCA, kinship, and other analyses
 ## 6) Spline-window technique for genome-wide stats visualization
-It is commonly used in population genomics the window size of 10kb to 100kb to visualize distribution of summary statistics such as Fst.
-This is helpful to make a manhattan plot and see the genomic reagions where some selective pressures could be operating in the populations.
-Chosing a window size is quite arbitrary and depends on the density of the data.
-The spline-window technique uses a statistica value to find bouderies on the data and gives - depending on the data -, a variable window size according to the values of the statistic in use.
+It is commonly used in population genomics with the window size of 10kb-100kb to visualize the distribution of summary statistics such as Fst.
+This is helpful to make a manhattan plot and see the genomic regions where some selective pressures could be operating in the populations.
+Choosing a window size i arbitrary and depends on the density of the data.
+The spline-window technique uses a statistical value to find boundaries on the data.
+It gives - depending on the data -a variable window size according to the values of the statistic in use.
 #### Calculate window size for each chromosome.
-Run the spline technique per chromosome/region: after calculatin fst in vcf tools use your *.weir.fst and split it in chromosomes, you can do that on R or on bash.
+Run the spline technique per chromosome/region: after calculating fst in vcf tools use your *.weir.fst and split it in chromosomes.
+You can do that on R or bash.
 For an R version see first lines on file `GeneWin-example.R`.
-In bash is also fast, you already have a list file with chromosomes names, used it similar to as above with the bam file but this time is easier you dont need samtools because the file is just a *txt file.
+In bash is also fast, you already have a list file with chromosomes names.
+Used it similar to as above with the bam file but this time is easier you don't need samtools because the file is just a *txt file.
 Create a new directory GeneWin to save all data for GeneWin analysis
 ```
 for chr in $(cat unplaced-scaffold.txt); do grep -w $chr 1Kkb.windowed.weir.fst > ./GeneWin/$chr.Kkb.windowed.weir.fst; done
 ```
 #### Plot in a manhattan-like plot Fst genome-wide (all chromosomes). see R code `GeneWin-example.R` and `GeneWin-plots.R`
-For visiualization of the generated windows size you need to create a file for R that indicates the file name of each chromosome and the chromosome number that corresponds to that file.
+For visualization of the generated windows size you need to create a file for R that indicates the file name of each chromosome and the chromosome number that corresponds to that file.
 See file `files_MATCH-CHR_example.txt` for example.
-In this file you need to change in the first column for the complate name of the file for that chromosome.
-You will need this file to plot with in R with the conde in file `GeneWin-plots.R`.
-It is a very simple file, create that file in the way you feel more confortable, could be excel or in a terminal.
+In this file, you need to change the first column for the file's complete name for that chromosome.
+You will need this file to plot within R with the conde in file `GeneWin-plots.R`.
+It is a straightforward file; create that file in the way you feel more comfortable.
+It could be excel or in a terminal.

 ## 7) Coalescent inferences of population demography
 PSMC takes the consensus fastq file, and infers the history of population sizes.
-Starting from mapped reads, the first step is to produce a consensus sequence in FASTQ format.
-We will use the samtools/bcftools, following the methods described in the paper of Palkopoulou et al., 2015, with defould parametres for model fitting.
+The first step starts from mapped reads and is to produce a consensus sequence in FASTQ format.
+We will use the samtools/bcftools, following the methods described in the paper of Palkopoulou et al., 2015, with default parameters for model fitting.

 #### Load version samtools 1.5.
-Dont use a higher version of samtools.
+Don't use a higher version of samtools.
 Load the reference genome.

 ```
 module load intel/17.0.4